jhvanderschee/jekyllcodex/features.md

     &lcub;% endfor %&rcub;
 &lt;/ul&gt;</pre>

-### Contact forms

-Look at the add-ons for contact form solutions.

-### Search
+### Need more?

-Look at the add-ons for search solutions.
+Look at the add-ons for other solutions.